-• Assessment is consistent, fairly applied to all students and carried out in accordance with the stated procedures.
+Assessment is consistent, fairly applied to all students and carried out in accordance with the stated procedures.

 - Assessment is appropriate, transparent, objective and supports the development of the learner. - The criteria for the method of assessment, as well as criteria for marking, are published in advance. - Assessment allows students to demonstrate the extent to which the intended learning outcomes have been achieved.
-Students are given feedback, which, if necessary, is linked to advice on the learning process. - Assessment, where possible, is carried out by more than one examiner. - A formal procedure for student appeals is in place. - Assessors are familiar with existing testing and examination methods and receive support in developing their own skills in this field. - The regulations for assessment take into account mitigating circumstances. - •
+Students are given feedback, which, if necessary, is linked to advice on the learning process. - Assessment, where possible, is carried out by more than one examiner. - A formal procedure for student appeals is in place. - Assessors are familiar with existing testing and examination methods and receive support in developing their own skills in this field. - The regulations for assessment take into account mitigating circumstances.

+The teaching process adopted is flexible.
+CTL Eurocollege appears to feature a number of pedagogical methods facilitating the achievement of student learning and development.

-The teaching approach at Cyprus College is adaptable, incorporating various pedagogical methods to foster student learning and growth.
-The methods, tools, and materials utilised in face-to-face instruction are effective, embracing modern educational technologies with regular updates.
-The college's learning management system facilitates teaching, learning, and administrative tasks.
+The described teaching methods, tools and material used in in-person teaching are effective, support the use of modern educational technologies and are regularly updated.
+The College's learning management system supports teaching, learning and administrative processes.